 Vanuatu’s wet season starts around November and continues right through until March.
 While showers are sporadic and rarely affect the ability to travel across the island, it does make the trek very hot and very humid – not something you really want when surrounded by molten hot rock.

 Peak season in Vanuatu lasts from mid-December right through until the end of January.
-This is the time when Australians and New Zealanders tend to descend on the island in huge numbers.
+This is the time when Australians and New Zealanders tend to descend on the island in numbers.

 I’d say that the best time to visit Vanuatu and climb Mount Yasur would be its shoulder months, around May or September (which is what we did).
 The weather is pleasant, there is very little chance of a cyclone, and the tourist traffic is low – ideal conditions for climbing a volcano!